vepascal/b2g/README.md

 Sending the command

-`IPdress/battery?params= followed by the disired param` is possible o change the desired output or input power [W]
+`IPdress/battery?params= followed by the disired param` is possible to change the desired output or input power [W]

 The schematic of the system is [here](https://github.com/vepascal/b2g/blob/master/docs/Scematico%20Arduino%20con%20connessioni.pdf)